wdumez/promises-exercises/README.md

 ## Setup

-Verify that `node --version` returns at least `v19.0.0` or later.
+0. Verify that `node --version` returns at least `v19.0.0` or later.
 If not, install a recent version of node.js per the standard [installation instructions](https://nodejs.org/en/download/package-manager).
 1. Fork or clone this repository.
 2. Run `npm install` to download the Node modules.

+Don't want to install anything on your machine?
+You can edit and run all the code in a browser using replit.
+Go to [https://replit.com/](replit.com), sign up, create a new REPL, select 'Import from GitHub', fill in this repository's URL and choose 'Node.js' as the template.
+Then run `npm install` in the provided shell.

 ## Using